 A handwritten letter or note also provides an opportunity for kids to participate.
 Take time at home to make this a craft for your kids.
 It will teach kids the value of expressing gratitude to those who serve in the church, and it will teach them about the sacrifice pastors make in dedicating their lives to ministry.

-Pastors love to eat (maybe a little too much—but hey, you can bring that up on New Year’s Eve, not Pastor Appreciation Month).
+Pastors love to eat (maybe a little too much—but hey, you can bring that up on New Year’s Eve.

-Buy a pastor a gift card to his favorite restaurant.
+Buy them a gift card to his favorite restaurant.

 Cook him his favorite meal.